 - Video call quality can be improved

-From Fortune 100 companies to corner shops, millions of people use Slack to unify their systems and drive their businesses forwards.
+From Fortune 100 companies to corner shops, millions of people use Slack to unify their systems and drive their businesses forward.

 7. Salesforce